Cpopsays/Cpopsays/README.md

 ### 🔭 I’m currently working on ...

-## April 30, 2021
-- Write something in Apex to automate app testing and post it on GitHub
 ## May 30, 2021
 - Platform App Builder Certification
 - Copado Admin Certification